cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 <a href="https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.28/#secretkeyselector-v1-core"><i>core/v1.SecretKeySelector</i></a>
 </td>
 <td>
-   <p>The reference to the password to be used to connect to the server</p>
+   <p>The reference to the password to be used to connect to the server.
+If a password is provided, CloudNativePG creates a PostgreSQL passfile at <code>/controller/external/NAME/pass</code> (where &quot;NAME&quot; is the cluster's name).
+This passfile is automatically referenced in the connection string when establishing a connection to the remote PostgreSQL server from the current PostgreSQL <code>Cluster</code>.
+This ensures secure and efficient password management for external clusters.</p>
 </td>
 </tr>
 <tr><td><code>barmanObjectStore</code><br/>